AndreaCrotti/Unit-testing-talk/unit.rst

 .. literalinclude:: code/dep_inj.py
     :lines: 1-6

-How do I remove the external dependecy?
+How do I remove the external dependency?

 *Dependency injection*